VHDPlus/vhdplus-website/docs/community/logic_analyzer.md

 - [Core MAX10](/docs/components/vhdpcore_max10) or [MAX1000](/docs/components/max1000)

+If you want to work on FPGA projects in a team, you can check out [ONE WARE Studio](https://one-ware.com/studio)!

 ## Hardware

 If you have 3.3V signals to measure, you can just connect the signals with the FPGA pins and the GND pin.